Samuel Livingston Mather Jr. - Partner of Pickands Mather and Company

 His summer home, Shoreby, offered an excellent view of Cleveland’s port so Mather could observe which of the iron-ore boats steaming toward the city belonged to Pickands Mather.

 In addition to mining operations in the Lake Superior district, the company was also engaged in developing processes for the benefit of low-grade iron formations.
-This material, called taconite, existed in large quantities on the Lake Superior district and was looked upon as a major source of the future supply of iron-bearing material.
+This material, called taconite, existed in large quantities on the Lake Superior district and was looked upon as a significant source of the future supply of iron-bearing content.

 Mather followed up his exhortations with actions.
 He was on the first executive committee of the Municipal Association, was active on a commission to create a group plan for public buildings, and tackled problems of public sanitation by promoting a municipal garbage reduction plant and an adequate water supply tunnel for the city.